Unit 3 - Practice Quiz

 48 How does open distinguish between text and binary files in UNIX/Linux?

-C. By checking the file header
+A. By the file extension

-D. By the file extension
+B. By checking the file header

 49 What is the effect of O_SYNC flag in open?